Understanding the Software Development Process

 SDLC consists of the following activities:

-- Planning: The most crucial aspect of software development and requirement analysis is done by the organization’s most skilled and experienced software engineers.
+- Plan: The most crucial aspect of software development and requirement analysis is done by the organization’s most skilled and experienced software engineers.
 After gathering and analyzing requirements from the client, the scope document is generated.

 - Maintaining: This phase occurs once the product is operational.
 It involves the modification of a few features over some time.
 This phase also focuses on monitoring the system performance, bug rectification, and implementing requested changes.